tacticaxyz/tacticaddon/README.md

 ## How to try

-1. Go to your Atlassian JIRA Project > select Apps > select Upload App > type in URL [https://tacticaddon.herokuapp.com](https://tacticaddon.herokuapp.com/) and click "Upload"
+1. Go to your Atlassian JIRA Project > select Apps > select Upload App
+2. Type in URL [https://tacticaddon.herokuapp.com](https://tacticaddon.herokuapp.com/) and click "Upload"

-2. After installation completed you will notice 2 things:
+3. After installation completed you will notice 2 things:
- * TacTicA menu item under Apps
+ * "TacTicA menu item under Apps
-   * Click on it and you will see the page allowing you to show the distribution of your organization and co-workers around the world.
- * While looking to any Issue (ticket) find a clickable field (called "glance" in JIRA vocabulary) "Risk estimate of assignment:" with Globus icon.
+   * While looking to any JIRA Issue (ticket) find a clickable field (called "glance" in JIRA vocabulary) "Risk estimate of assignment:" with Globus icon and associated "level of risk".
-   * Click on it and you should be able to find some more information about the associated risks.
+   * "TacTicA map" menu item under global Apps menu

+Try some straightforward use cases:
+1. Open any JIRA issue and click on "See why?" under "Risk estimate of assignment:".
+You should be able to see a little page with details about the associated risks: your and your teammate timezones, timezone differences and amount of issues in progress.
+2. Open "TacTicA map" from the global Apps menu and you should be able to see the list of cities/timezones together with appropriate points on the map.
+This will allow you to visualize the presence of your team in the world.

 ## How it works